gasparmi/learning-java/README.md

 # learning-java
-This code is part of a Java crash course from my mobile web dev course.
+This code is from studying a Java crash course from my mobile web dev course.

 ## License
 This software is distributed under the MIT License.